Our thoughts, advice, and tips

 How to build an impressive art portfolio for college

 How can you stand out among tens of thousands of applicants?
-It seems impossible with the sea of college students, all hoping to be accepted to the same school with a limited amount of spots.
-One way that we know is tried and true is having a strong art portfolio.
 In this article, we’ll talk about the five top topics to keep in mind while putting together your portfolio.

 Read more